 - Include a reference to jQuery in the layout. jQuery will be loaded in all pages that use the layout.

-- Create a jQuery web block, and include this block when rcarousel is needed.
-You can even have rcarousel use the jQuery web block.
+- Create a jQuery web block, and include this block when rcarousel is used.
+Rcarousel can use the jQuery web block.

 If you include third-party code in an eSpace, remember to check the license and copyright before you share your eSpace.

-- Notes that IDs are automatically generated by OutSystems Platform.
+Notes that IDs are automatically generated by OutSystems.
 Applications should use CSS classes for styling.